 Dark clothing works best to reduce reflection under a faceshield.
 Heavier materials, such as wool clothing, heavy cotton or leather, are preferred as they resist deterioration.
 Materials that can melt or cause severe burn due to sparks that may lodge in rolled-up sleeves, pockets of clothing or pant cuffs are not suggested.

-The ANSI standard requires all welders and cutters to wear protective flame-resistant gloves, such as leather welder’s gloves, which help provide the heat resistance needed for welding.
-A gauntlet cuff offers additional arm protection, and insulated linings should be used to help protect areas exposed to high radiant energy.
+The ANSI standard requires all welders and cutters to wear protective flame-resistant gloves, such as leather welder’s gloves, which provide the heat resistance needed for welding.
+A gauntlet cuff offers additional arm protection.
+Insulated linings should be used to help protect areas exposed to high radiant energy.

 Other protective clothing for welding safety may include durable, flame-resistant aprons made of leather or other suitable materials to provide protection to the front of the body when additional protection against sparks and radiant energy is needed.

 - Volume and configuration of the space where the welding operations occur